Urisprecher/Bio_Imaging_analysis/README.md

 * A dashobard will be generated to simplify the examination of results.
   ### Output data is optimized for statistics and final visualzation.

-## Refernces :
+## References :
 - Caicedo et al. Data-analysis strategies for image-based cell profiling.
 - Pedregosa et al. Scikit-learn: Machine Learning in Python.
 - Virtanen et al. SciPy 1.0: fundamental algorithms for scientific computing in Python.
 - Breunig et al. LOF: Identifying Density-Based Local Outliers.
--